ckoparkar/rrb-vector/README.md

-Also, in the presentation, I briefly mentioned a problem with the induction principle that Coq generates by default for the `tree` datatype -- "because we use the type we are defining as an argument to a parameterized type family".
+Also, in the presentation, I briefly mentioned a problem with the induction principle that Coq generates by default for the `tree` datatype.
 Spefically, `tree_ind` doesn't say that if a proposition P holds for a `Node`, it also holds for all the sub-trees (list (tree A)) of that Node.
+Chlipala says that this is "because we use the type we are defining as an argument to a parameterized type family".
+At the time,
-At the time, I had not finished these proofs, so I  couldn't point to any specific place where this becomes important.
-However, now I've learnt that a lot of these proofs would be impossible to write without the stronger induction principle, `tree_ind'`, that I copied from Chlipala's [book](http://adam.chlipala.net/cpdt/html/InductiveTypes.html) (see Nested Inductive Types), `snoc_is_RRB` in particular.
-I've marked one such goal in that proof.
+I had not finished these proofs, so I  couldn't point to any specific place where this becomes important.
+However, now I've learnt that a lot of these proofs would be impossible to write without the stronger induction principle (`tree_ind'`) that I copied from Chlipala's [book](http://adam.chlipala.net/cpdt/html/InductiveTypes.html) (see Nested Inductive Types).
+I've marked one such goal in `snoc_is_RRB`.